Betty Yee

-Betty Ting Yee (born October 19, 1957) is an American politician and member of the Democratic Party who served as California State Controller from 2015 to 2023.
-She previously served as a member of the California Board of Equalization from 2004 to 2015.
-She won the open seat for Controller in the 2014 election, with 54% of the vote.
-Yee won reelection in 2018, defeating Republican Konstantinos Roditis in a landslide, and she served as Controller until January 2, 2023.
+Betty Ting Yee (born October 19, 1957) is an American politician who served as California State Controller from 2015 to 2023.
+A member of the Democratic Party, Yee previously served as a member of the California State Board of Equalization from 2004 to 2015.
+In 2024, Yee announced her candidacy in the 2026 California gubernatorial election before suspending her campaign in 2026 and endorsing Tom Steyer.

-Yee became Vice Chair of the California Democratic Party in May 2021, after defeating party secretary Jenny Bach and Victorville Councilmember Blanca Gómez.

-In March 2019, Yee announced her intention to run in the 2026 California gubernatorial election.
-In April 2023, after fellow contender Lieutenant Governor of California Eleni Kounalakis announced her bid for governor, Yee reiterated her plans to run for governor, and formally launched her campaign in March 2024.
-In 2023, Yee served as a fellow at the USC Center for the Political Future.

 Early life and career

-A native of the Parkside district of San Francisco, Yee's parents emigrated from Guangdong Province, China in 1956.
-She handled the books in her family's neighborhood laundry and dry cleaning business while she grew up.

-Originally speaking no English, she spent her grade school years in the San Francisco Unified School District and graduated from Lowell High School before attending the University of California, Berkeley as an undergraduate, attaining a bachelor's degree in sociology.
-She went on to attend Golden Gate University, from which she earned a master's degree in public administration.
+Yee was born on October 19, 1957, in San Francisco, to immigrant parents from Guangdong Province, China.
+Yee is a graduate of Lowell High School.
+In 1979, she graduated University of California, Berkeley with a Bachelor of Arts in sociology.
+In 1981, she graduated from Golden Gate University with a Master of Public Administration.

-Yee worked for the Legislature and was then Governor Gray Davis's chief deputy director for budget, later saying that "My role was to present all the options possible.
-Politics came into play.
-The governor and legislative leaders made decisions that sometimes didn't agree with our recommendations."
-She then became the Chief Deputy to Board of Equalization member Carole Migden.
-She was appointed to fill the seat when Migden vacated it after being elected to the state Senate.
+Yee worked for the legislature and was then governor Gray Davis's chief deputy director for budget.
+She then became the chief deputy to California State Board of Equalization member Carole Migden.
+She was appointed to fill the seat when Migden vacated it after being elected to the California State Senate.

 Political career

 California Board of Equalization

-Yee was elected in her own right to the California Board of Equalization in 2006 from the 1st Board District and was re-elected in 2010.
-She led the successful effort to force Amazon.com to collect sales taxes on online purchases, the so-called "Amazon tax".
+Yee ran for election to remain on the California State Board of Equalization after her appointment and was elected in 2006 from the 1st Board District and was re-elected in 2010.
+She led the successful effort to force Amazon to collect sales taxes on online purchases.